anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. I'm trying to connect using MetaMask but I can't see my balances

-A. Most likely you have not set up the custom Fusion blockchain settings.
-Ethereum will not work.
-The correct MetaMask settings are as follows :-
+A. Most likely you have not set up the custom blockchain settings.
+Ethereum will only work for the Ethereum version of Anyswap.
+The correct MetaMask settings can be found on the wiki under the relevant blockchain setup.
+See 'How to Setup and Use Anyswap'.

-.. image :: _static/Anyswap_MetaMask_Network_Settings.jpg
-   :width: 300

 |br|